babicvid/celtrachallenge/README.md

 ## Database
 For this project I chose to use SQL database with the following schema:
 ![Schema](/pic/schema.PNG)
+This database design seemed suitable for this task because we can make new instance of it for every customer we have.
+It is also possible to have, for example, five instances and in each stored data for 25% of our customers.
+With that we can achieve faster response times and lower loads using multiple API instances and databases.

 Some fake data for every table.
 Customer table:
 ![Customer](/pic/customer.PNG)